dagnall53/NMEADisplay/README.md

 If confused, check Device Manager and look for the USB-SERIAL CH340 port.
 Remember the port number!

-Download the file "WebProgram.bat" from the github. - it is in subdirectory /build.
+Click the link below to download the file "WebProgram.bat" from the github.
 <a href="Click to download/" download>https://dagnall53.github.io/NMEADisplay/build/WebProgram.bat</a>
-save this somewhere convenient such as downloads.
+Save this somewhere convenient such as downloads.
 Run the program ..
-It will download the latest binaries and program to upload to the hardware. and then delete the binaries and the tool used to upload after it has completed.
+It will download the latest binaries and program to upload to the hardware.
+It will then delete the binaries and the tool used to upload after it has completed,leaving just the WebProgram.bat file.

 If you prefer to see all the code:
-Download the Zip file of the GitHub Project. (green button -<>CODE and select 'Download Zip') Save the file and extract all the files using a zip tool to somewhere on your PC. - I suggest /downloads.
+Download the whole Zip file of the GitHub Project. (green button -<>CODE and select 'Download Zip') Save the file and extract all the files using a zip tool to somewhere on your PC. - I suggest /downloads.
 You will then have a directory something like: C:\Users\admin\Downloads\NMEADisplay-main\
 Open the directory in a file browser and navigate to the subdirectory: